 The PROTECT Study protocol provided for an unblinded analysis of at least 280 patients to be performed after 36 weeks of treatment to evaluate the primary efficacy endpoint - the change in proteinuria (UPCR) at week 36 from baseline.
 Secondary efficacy endpoints include the rate of change in estimated glomerular filtration rate (eGFR) following the initiation of randomized treatment over 58-week and 110-week periods, as well as the rate of change in eGFR over 52-week and 104-week periods following the first six weeks of randomized treatment in approximately 380 patients.
 In August 2021, we announced positive topline interim results from the ongoing Phase 3 PROTECT Study.
 The PROTECT Study met its pre-specified interim primary efficacy endpoint with statistical significance.
-After 36 weeks of treatment, patients receiving FILSPARI achieved a mean reduction in proteinuria from baseline of 49.8 percent, compared to a mean reduction in proteinuria from baseline of 15.1 percent for irbesartan-treated patients ( $p<0.0001$ ).
+After 36 weeks of treatment, patients receiving FILSPARI achieved a mean reduction in proteinuria from baseline of 49.8 percent, compared to a mean reduction in proteinuria from baseline of 15.1 percent for irbesartan-treated patients (p<0.0001).
 Results from the interim assessment in the PROTECT Study showed that FILSPARI was well tolerated with a clearly defined safety profile that has been consistent across all clinical trials conducted to date.
-In PROTECT, at the interim assessment, the most common adverse reactions ( $\geq 5\%$ ) were peripheral edema, hypotension (including orthostatic hypotension), dizziness, hyperkalemia, and anemia.
+In PROTECT, at the interim assessment, the most common adverse reactions (≥ 5%) were peripheral edema, hypotension (including orthostatic hypotension), dizziness, hyperkalemia, and anemia.

 FILSPARI is available only through a risk evaluation and mitigation strategy (REMS) approved by the FDA.

-Per request from the FDA, the efficacy data contained in the FDA-approved label under accelerated approval is a post-hoc sensitivity analysis that evaluates the first 281 randomized patients, a subset of the full trial population.
+Per request from FDA, regarding mandatory birth control for patients of child-bearing potential regarding risk of embryo-fetal toxicity, as has been required for other approved endothelin antagonists, and a REMS for liver monitoring regarding potential risk of hepatotoxicity, as has been required for certain other approved endothelin antagonists.
+As part of the liver monitoring REMS, monthly monitoring of each patient is required for the first year the patient is on treatment, and quarterly thereafter.
+Following engagement with the FDA, the efficacy data contained in the FDA-approved label under accelerated approval is Company has submitted an sNDA for a post-hoc sensitivity analysis that evaluates the first 281 randomized patients, a subset of the full trial population.
 The mean reduction in proteinuria from baseline in the post-hoc sensitivity analysis is 45% for FILSPARI versus 15% for the active control, irbesartan.
-Both the pre-specified and post-hoc sensitivity analyses have demonstrated that FILSPARI achieves a rapid and sustained reduction in proteinuria, with statistically significant and clinically meaningful improvement compared to the active comparator irbesartan.
+Both the pre-specified and post-hoc sensitivity analyses have demonstrated that FILSPARI achieves a rapid and sustained reduction in proteinuria, with statistically significant and clinically meaningful improvement compared potential modification to the active comparator irbesartan.